Mineral oil hydrocarbons in food

 Disclaimer: Under no circumstances shall COLEAD be liable for any loss, damage, liability or expense incurred or suffered that is claimed to have resulted from the use of information available on this website or any link to external sites.
 The use of the website is at the user’s sole risk and responsibility.
 This information platform was created and maintained with the financial support of the European Union.
 Its contents do not, however, reflect the views of the European Union.

-EU to set maximum levels on mineral oil aromatic hydrocarbons in food
+EU to set maximum levels for mineral oil aromatic hydrocarbons in food

 What is changing and why?

-As mineral oil aromatic hydrocarbons (MOAH) are dangerous to humans, the EU is discussing setting maximum permitted levels of MOAH in food.
+As mineral oil aromatic hydrocarbons (MOAH) are dangerous to humans, the European Union (EU) is proposing to set maximum permitted levels of MOAH in certain foods, as set out in Table 1.

-The EU Member States agreed in April 2022 that they should withdraw or recall products from the market where levels of MOAH are higher than the following limits of quantification (LOQ):
+Today, EU Member States can withdraw products or recall them from the market where MOAH levels are higher than the following limits of quantification (LOQ):

 - 0.5 mg/kg for dry foods with a low fat/oil content (≤4% fat/oil)